EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/create-new-node.md

 ## Example

-As an example, you can check out how *[Renewable Producers](https://energymodelsx.github.io/EnergyModelsRenewableProducers.jl/dev/)* introduces two new technology types, a `Source` and a `Storage`.
+As an example, you can check out how *[`EnergyModelsRenewableProducers`](https://energymodelsx.github.io/EnergyModelsRenewableProducers.jl/)* introduces two new technology types, a `Source` and a `Storage`.